mvicenzi/pmt-calibration/equalization/README.md

 After the first time, do step 1 and 3 to activate the environment each time.

 ## How to run
-To launch the python notebook from gpvm machine, follow these steps:
+To launch the python notebook from a gpvm machine, follow these steps:

 * Login to a machine with port-forwarding: `ssh -K -L 8884:localhost:8884 user@icarusgpvm06.fnal.gov`
 * Setup the python environment